 Buy dried yellowroot and other wild herbs at Payne Mountain Farms.

-Red clover blossoms contain natural estrogen-like substances that help relieve menopausal symptoms such as hot flashes, night sweats, and mild depression.
+These plant estrogens help relieve menopausal symptoms such as hot flashes, night sweats, and mild depression.
 Red clover can also be useful in the treatment of PMS, colds, flu, skin problems, coughs, bronchitis, arthritic pain, gout, and heart disease.

-Red clover is also known to help prevent heart disease by lowering the levels of bad cholesterol and raising the levels of good cholesterol.
+Red clover is known to help prevent heart disease by lowering the levels of bad cholesterol and raising the levels of good cholesterol.
 Red clover contains chemicals known as coumarins, which may help keep the blood from becoming thick and gummy.
 This helps reduce the formation of blood clots

-Red clover grows abundantly in North America.
 It is often found in pastures, meadows, and along the highways.
 Flowering tops are harvested in summer and dried for winter use.
 They may also be used fresh.

-Red clover is easy to grow from seeds.
 The plant has a deep root system and can tolerate dry or wet soil conditions.
 Red clover is a short-lived perennial and is most productive in its second year.
 Red clover may be planted in full sun or part shade.